A More Powerful Two-Sample Test in High Dimensions using Random Projection: Introduction

 The remainder of this paper is organized as follows.
 In Section~\ref{SecBack}, we discuss the intuition for our testing procedure, and then formally define the test statistic.
 Section~\ref{SecMain} is devoted to a number of theoretical results about the performance of the test.
-Theorems~\ref{CritVal} and \ref{ThmPower} in Section~\ref{SecMain} characterize the asymptotic distribution of our test statistic under the null and alternative hypotheses, and formulas for critical values and asymptotic power are provided.
-Theorems \ref{ThmCQ} and \ref{ThmSD} in Sections \ref{sec: cqcomp} and \ref{sec: sdcomp} give sufficient conditions for achieving greater power than the tests of CQ and SD in the sense of asymptotic relative efficiency.
-In Section~\ref{sec:data}, we use simulated data to make ROC curve comparisons with the mentioned tests, as well as some recent non-parametric procedures such as maximum mean discrepancy (MMD) \citep{Gretton2007A}, kernel Fisher discriminant analysis (KFDA) \citep{Harchaoui2008Testing}, and a test based on area-under-curve maximization, denoted TreeRank \citep{AUCopt}.
-These simulations show that our test outperforms competing tests in the parameter regimes anticipated by our theoretical results. \paragraph{Notation.}Let $\delta:=\mu_1-\mu_2$ denote the \emph{shift vector} between the distributions $N(\mu_1,\Sigma)$ and $N(\mu_2,\Sigma)$, and define the ordered pair of parameters $\theta:=(\delta,\Sigma)$.
-For a positive-definite covariance matrix $\Sigma$, let $D_{\sigma}$ be the diagonal matrix obtained by setting the off-diagonal entries of $\Sigma$ to 0, and define the associated correlation matrix $R:=D_{\sigma}^{-1/2}\Sigma D_{\sigma}^{-1/2}$.
+Theorem \ref{ThmPower} in Section~\ref{SecPower} provides an asymptotic power function, and Theorems \ref{ThmCQ} and \ref{ThmSD} in Sections \ref{sec: cqcomp} and \ref{sec: sdcomp} give sufficient conditions for achieving greater power than the tests of CQ and SD in the sense of asymptotic relative efficiency.
+In Sections~\ref{sec:ROC} and~\ref{sec:calibration}, we use synthetic data to make performance comparisons with ROC and calibration curves against the mentioned tests, as well as some recent non-parametric procedures such as maximum mean discrepancy (MMD) \citep{Gretton2007A}, kernel Fisher discriminant analysis (KFDA) \citep{Harchaoui2008Testing}, and a test based on area-under-curve maximization, denoted TreeRank \citep{AUCopt}.
+These simulations show that our test outperforms competing tests in the parameter regimes anticipated by our theoretical results.
+Lastly, in Section~\ref{sec:gene} we study an example involving high-dimensional gene expression data, and demonstrate an advantage of our test in terms of its false positive rate when discriminating between different types of cancer. \paragraph{Notation.}We use $\delta:=\mu_1-\mu_2$ to denote the \emph{shift vector} between the distributions $N(\mu_1,\Sigma)$ and $N(\mu_2,\Sigma)$.
+For a positive-definite covariance matrix $\Sigma$, let $D_{\sigma}$ be the diagonal matrix obtained by setting the off-diagonal entries of $\Sigma$ to 0, and also define the associated correlation matrix $R:=D_{\sigma}^{-1/2}\Sigma D_{\sigma}^{-1/2}$.
 Let $z_{1-\alpha}$ denote the $1-\alpha$ quantile of the standard normal distribution, and let $\Phi$ be its cumulative distribution function.
-If $A$ is a matrix in $\R^{p\times p}$, let $\mnorm{A}\op$ denote its operator norm (maximum singular value), and define the Frobenius norm $\mnorm{A}_F:=\sqrt{\sum_{i,j} A_{ij}^2}$.
+If $A$ is a matrix in $\R^{p\times p}$, let $\mnorm{A}_2$ denote its spectral norm (maximum singular value), and define the Frobenius norm $\mnorm{A}_F:=\sqrt{\sum_{i,j} A_{ij}^2}$.
 When all the eigenvalues of $A$ are real, we denote them by $\lambda_{\min}(A)=\lambda_p(A)\leq \cdots \leq \lambda_1(A)=\lambda_{\max}(A)$.
-We use the notation $W_m$ to denote an $m\times m$ white Wishart matrix, i.e. $W_m \sim W_m(n, I_{m\times m})$.
-The notation $f(n)\lesssim g(n)$ or $f(n)=\mathcal{O}(g(n))$ means that there is some absolute constant $c\in (0,\infty)$ such that the inequality $f(n)\leq c \, g(n)$ holds for all large $n$.
+If $A$ is positive-definite, we write $A\succ 0$, and $A\succeq 0$ if $A$ is positive semidefinite.
+We use the notation $f(n)\lesssim g(n)$ if there is some absolute constant $c\in (0,\infty)$ such that the inequality $f(n)\leq c \, n$ holds for all large $n$.
 If both $f(n)\lesssim g(n)$ and $g(n)\lesssim f(n)$ hold, then we write $f(n)\asymp g(n)$.
 The notation $f(n)=o(g(n))$ means $f(n)/g(n)\to0$ as $n\to\infty$.
-The symbols $\overset{d}{=}$ and $\overset{d}{\to}$ refer to equality and convergence in distribution.
+For two random variables $X$ and $Y$, equality in distribution is written as $X\stackrel{d}{=} Y$.